Jo-Zh/Jo-Zh/README.md

 - 👋 Hi, I’m Jo
-- 👀 I enjoy coding, learning new things and a cup of coffee everyday
+- 👀 I enjoy coding, problems solving, learning new things and a cup of coffee everyday
 - 🌱 I’m currently learning full stack development by the Australian Institute Of ICT and working on my own websites and apps.
-- 💞️ I’m looking to collaborate on web development projects, react app projects and open source projects.
+- 💞️ I’m interested in full stack web/app development projects.
 - 📫 You can reach me at

 <!---